docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 or by using one of the dialog controls that you supply, typically an OK or Cancel button.
 The onClick method of such a button must call the close or hide method to close the dialog.
 The close method allows you to pass a value to be returned by the show method.
-For an example of how to define such buttons and their behavior, see "Defining behavior with event callbacks and listeners" on page 80.
+For an example of how to define such buttons and their behavior, see :ref:`defining-behavior-with-event-callbacks-and-listeners`.

 Creating and using modal dialogs
 A dialog typically contains some controls that the user must interact with, to make selections or enter